 The Agwata school in northern Uganda has 650 students enrolled, has 18 teachers and 6 support staff.
 Over 500 library books, suitable for primary students have been donated to the school.
 However, there is no library and no way for the students to easily access these books.
 Similarly, the school has 3 laptops, access to solar power, but has no suitable secure space to store or access the laptops.
 Rats are prevalent can easily destroy the books if they are not securely stored.

 The class building addition will be built to be protected from rodents, weather and theft while providing secure, controlled access by students and teachers.
 Training will be provided to the students and teachers on how to successfully use both the library and mini technology center.
-The addition will provide much needed space which will help the school which has a good reputation and is gaining students but causing the school to operate at capacity.
+The addition is providing much needed space and helping students to achieve well on the national exams.
+However, additional funding is needed for textbooks & high capacity solar panels, battery and inverter.

 This will provide students with the ability to learn at a higher level and have easy access to books to practice reading in English.
 In addition, the students will be exposed to technology before they enter secondary school when it becomes a critical skill that they do not have.
 For teachers, it will be a key resource to help them teach all subjects better, especially English which has been identified as a key deficiency in students from the Lamwo district.